-If you are a TEI, you must participate as appropriate in benchmarking, including:
+15.1 If you are a TEI, you must participate as appropriate in benchmarking, including:

-- providing us, or any vendor contracted by us for benchmarking purposes, with financial and performance information as requested, in a timely manner; and - (b) engaging with follow-up questions and related quality assurance processes, in a timely manner; and - (c) contributing to the cost of any vendor contracted by us, at a rate we determine.
+- (a) providing us, or any vendor contracted by us for benchmarking purposes, with financial and performance information as requested, in a timely manner; and - (b) engaging with follow-up questions and related quality assurance processes, in a timely manner; and - (c) contributing to the cost of any vendor contracted by us, at a rate we determine.

-- (a) You must not subcontract any of the funded activities without prior written: - consent from us; and - approval of NZQA, where you are quality assured by NZQA. - (b) You must: - (i) comply with any Conditions imposed by us on a consent to subcontract; and - (ii) ensure that the subcontracted party does not further subcontract any functions; and - (iii) remain accountable to us for the use of the DQ7+ Fund Funding.
+- (a) You must not subcontract any of the funded activities without prior written: - (i) consent from us; and - (ii) approval of NZQA, where you are quality assured by NZQA. - (b) If we consent to a subcontracting arrangement, you must: - (i) comply with any Conditions imposed by us on a consent to subcontract; and - (ii) ensure that the subcontracted party does not further subcontract any functions; and - (iii) remain accountable to us for the use of the DQ7-10 Funding.

-17. Repayment of DQ7+ Fund Funding
+17. Repayment of DQ7-10 Funding

-- (a) If you receive DQ7+ Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-Funding as a debt due to the Crown that: - (i) is repayable on demand; and - (ii) may be set-off against all or any Funding, or any sum of money payable by us to you. - (b) For the purposes of this Condition, you will have received DQ7+ Fund Funding that was "greater than it should have been" if the total dollar value of the provision that was delivered by you within the Funding Period is less than 99% of the total dollar value for provision paid to you from DQ7+ Fund Funding.
+- (a) If you receive DQ7-10 Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-Funding as a debt due to the Crown that: - (i) is repayable on demand; and - (ii) may be set-off against all or any Funding, or any sum of money payable by us to you. - (b) For the purposes of this Condition, you will have received DQ7-10 Funding that was "greater than it should have been" if the total dollar value of the provision that was delivered by you within the Funding Period is less than 99% of the total dollar value for provision paid to you from DQ7-10 Funding.
 In that situation, the percentage of Funding that is repayable is equal to the difference between the bottom of the tolerance band (99%) and the percentage value of the provision that was delivered.